Prostate Cancer Statistics

 - Pain or pressure in rectum

-- Frequent pain or stiffness in spine, pelvis, hips, ribs, upper thighs, and other bones
+- Frequent pain or stiffness in spine, pelvis, hips, ribs, thighs, or other bones

 - Painful ejaculation